mortenwagner/fugarc/README.md

-# FUGARC
+## Fugarc

-"awake meets fugu"

-A lua-script for the Monome Norns
+"awake meets fugu" - a for the Norns (@popgoblin)

-by @popgoblin - current release v1.0.0
+*Current release v1.0.0*

-A lua-script for the Monome Norns.
-Inspired by the fugu-script by @itsyourbedtime and "Fugue-machine" for the iPad, but based on the Awake script by @tehn.
+Fugarc is inspired by the fugu-script by @its_your_bedtime  and "Fugue-machine" for the iPad, but based on the Awake script by @tehn.
 Optimised for use with Crow, Arc, Grid with Ansible thru Crow and i2c.

 Every function can be used without Grids, Arc or the Ansible.
 It will not make sense without the Crow connected to CV-responding gear though.